arinjoy/next-to-go/README.md

 ## ♿️ Accessibility
 - Each elements on the app are fully `VoiceOver` compatible (Test on a device to hear the sounds)
-- Some Text elements have been combined to give overall accessbility label (icons are excluded)
+- Some Text elements have been combined to give overall accessibility label (icons are excluded)
-- Custom accessibility hints are also applied to buttons (eg. Fiters)
+- Custom accessibility hints are also applied to buttons (eg. Filters)
-- Filters do annouce the VoiceOver labels for visually impaired users, and updates their traits between `button` and `selected`
+- Filters do announce the VoiceOver labels for visually impaired users, and updates their traits between `button` and `selected`
 - All texts on UI can grow with system level font scaling and auto reposition themselves when needed to fit better within the container
-- UI also adapts to layout chnages - landscape / potrait modes (including iPad support)
+- UI also adapts to layout changes - landscape / portrait modes (including iPad support)

 ## 🚀 Extra Features
 - A settings more menu has been made to show extra info and author attribution and demonstrate how easy & fast SwiftUI is to build such layouts